a-chervin/onlinedebug/README.md

-The project is aimed to be useful for java developer.
-The most obvious use case of this utility is simplification of troubleshooting process and code investigation in places where regular debugging is impossible or problematic:
+<h1><strong>The project is aimed to be useful for java developer.
+The most obvious use case of this utility is simplification of troubleshooting process and code investigation in places where regular debugging is impossible or problematic:</strong></h1>

 <ul>
   <li>QA/system tests etc  environments